seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 });
 ```

-This quickly becomes difficult to maintain.
+This works, but it gets harder to scale as the UI grows.

-React allows us to think in terms of components.
+React helps us think in terms of components.

 ```jsx
 function Post({ title, author }) {